 When building your dry stone wall, make sure that the foundation extends below the frost line if you live in an area that tends to become particularly cold in the winter.
 This will help prevent your dry stone wall from collapsing.
 It is also important to install the correct method of drainage in order to ensure that hydraulic pressure does not cause the dry stone wall to fail.

-If you are ready to build your own dry stone wall, please contact Camosse Masonry Supply.
+If you are ready to build a natural stone wall, please contact Camosse Masonry Supply.
 We carry natural and palletized stone that will prove to be the precise materials necessary for your dry stone wall.
 We are also masonry experts, so we would be happy to answer any of the questions that you may have about building your own dry stone wall.